laristra/portage/doc/example.md

 called `Simple_Mesh` and `Simple_State` through its support package, [Wonton](https://github.com/laristra/wonton).
-The goal of these frameworks is to show how one can wrap their favorite mesh and state manager for use with portage - _they should not be used in any production sense._
+The goal of these frameworks is to show how one can wrap their favorite mesh and state manager for use with Portage - _they should not be used in any production sense._
 The details on the `Wonton::Simple_Mesh` and `Wonton::Simple_State` frameworks, and its wrappers `Wonton::Simple_Mesh_Wrapper` and `Wonton::Simple_State_Wrapper`, can be found in the